 Even in 2021, therapeutic options for critically ill patients under attack by a cytokine storm are limited.
-SeaStar Medical’s Selective Cytopheretic Device (SCD) is a patented, next-level immunomodulator that works with any continuous renal replacement therapy (CRRT) system (and regional citrate anticoagulation) to selectively target hyperactive neutrophils and monocytes.
+SeaStar Medical’s Selective Cytopheretic Device (SCD) is a patented cell-directed therapy that works with any continuous kidney replacement therapy (CKRT) system (and regional citrate anticoagulation) to selectively target hyperactive neutrophils and monocytes.
 SCD technology won’t just stop the storm, but could potentially reverse the damage.

 Neutrophils and monocytes are leukocytes that play a key role in life-threatening hyperinflammation.

-The novel SCD technology sequesters and neutralizes activated toxic neutrophils, providing a new therapeutic approach to systemic inflammatory response syndrome.1
+The novel SCD technology targets and neutralizes activated toxic neutrophils, providing a new therapeutic approach to systemic inflammatory response syndrome.1

 By restoring reparative physiology, the SCD can help the body heal—potentially eliminating dialysis dependency and getting patients out of the ICU faster so they can return to their loved ones and daily lives.